 The Compensation Committee has the authority to set the compensation of all of our officers.
 The Compensation Committee considers the recommendations of the Chief Executive Officer when setting the compensation of our officers.
-The Chief Executive Officer does not make a recommendation regarding his own salary, and does not make any recommendation as to the salary for the President or Steven J. Golsen.
-The members of the Compensation Committee during 2011 were the following independent non-employee directors: Horace G. Rhodes (Chairman), Charles A. Burtch, and Bernard G. Ille.
-No member of the Compensation Committee is, or ever has been, an officer or employee of the Company or any of its subsidiaries.
-None of the members of the Compensation Committee had any relationship requiring disclosure under Item 404 of Regulation S-K during 2011.
+The Chief Executive Officer does not make a recommendation regarding his own salary, and does not make any recommendation as to the salaries of the President or the Chief Operating Officer of the Climate Control Business.
+The members of the Compensation Committee are the following non-employee directors: Charles A. Burtch (Chairman), and Bernard G. Ille.
+Horace Rhodes was a member and Chairman of the Compensation Committee until his death on January 1, 2013.
+Neither Mr. Rhodes, Mr. Burtch nor Mr. Ille is, or ever has been, an officer or employee of the Company or any of its subsidiaries.
+None of our executive officers or members of the Compensation Committee had any relationship requiring disclosure under Item 404 of Regulation S-K during 2012.